St Giles' Cathedral: Clocks and bells

+The current clock was manufactured by James Ritchie & Son and installed in 1912.
+It has no dial, but strikes the hours and the quarters.
+The great wheel of the mechanism is 16 in in diameter and the pendulum is 13 ft long with a ball weight of 5 cwt.
+The hour bell weighs 30 cwt.

-The current clock was manufactured by James Ritchie & Son and installed in 1911; this replaced a clock of 1721 by Langley Bradley of London, which is now housed in the Museum of Edinburgh.
+The clock of 1911 replaced a clock of 1721 by Langley Bradley of London, which is now housed in the Museum of Edinburgh.
+In 1861 the mechanism was improved by James Ritchie & Son by changing it from a 30 hour to an 8-day wind.

 A clock is recorded in 1491.
 Between 1585 and 1721, the former clock of Lindores Abbey was used in St Giles'.

 The hour bell of the cathedral was cast in 1846 by the Whitechapel Bell Foundry, possibly from the metal of the medieval Great Bell, which had been taken down about 1774.
 The Great Bell was cast in Flanders in 1460 by John and William Hoerhen and bore the arms of Guelderland and an image of the Virgin and Child.
 Robert Maxwell cast the second bell in 1706 and the third in 1728: these chime the quarters, the latter bears the coat of arms of Edinburgh.
 Between 1700 and 1890, a carillon of 23 bells, manufactured in 1698 and 1699 by John Meikle, hung in the tower.
 Daniel Defoe, who visited Edinburgh in 1727, praised the bells but added "they are heard much better at a distance than near at hand".
 In 1955, an anonymous elder donated one of the carillon's bells: it hangs in a Gothic wooden frame next to the Chambers Aisle.
 Nearby hangs the bell of HMS Howe: this was presented in 1955 by the Admiralty to mark the ship's connection to Edinburgh.
 The bell hangs in a frame topped by a naval crown: this was made from Howe's deck timbers.
 The vesper bell of 1464 stands in the south nave aisle.